KozlovKV/NSU-repo/materials/1/english/my_vocabulary.md

 - I'd now like to tell you about / I'm going to talk you
 - run out of time - выйти за сроки
 - feel free / you're welcome
+- sorry, but this question is irrelevant
+- during our presentation we will talk about
+- after the presentation / at the end of presentation

 # Vocabulary in use
 ## VIU: Unit 81 - Make, do and take: uses and phrases